Chinese Car Brands

 Haima Logo

-Haima was formerly known as Hainan Mazda Motor Co, Ltd. The company was established by the Hainan provincial government and the Mazda government to produce and sell cars from famous Japanese corporations in the Chinese auto market.
-The rebranding took place after the FAW Group acquired the entire stake in Mazda.
-The new owner took up the construction of Haima plants in the PRC and abroad.
+Haima was formerly known as Hainan Mazda Motor Co, Ltd. The Hainan provincial and Mazda governments established the company to produce and sell cars from famous Japanese corporations in the Chinese auto market.
+The rebranding occurred after the FAW Group acquired the entire stake in Mazda.
+The new owner took up constructing Haima plants in the PRC and abroad.

 JMC